 This course introduces students to western concepts of psychology, including general psychology, abnormal psychology and health psychology principles.
-This course also prepares students to apply basic counseling skills when interacting with patients, such as reflective listening, basic stress management techniques, and referral skills.
+This course also prepares students to apply basic counseling skills

 HS 407 Professional Medical Ethics - 2 credits

 This course is designed to be a cornerstone in the development of professional and ethical health care practice.
 State regulations and codes of ethical conduct governing the practice and profession are discussed.
 General topics in the field of medical ethics are also discussed.